hacbit/pyrev/README.md

 run the `update-doc` script to generate doc

-You can double-click the index.html in doc/
+You can double-click the index.html in doc/ to open in browser